Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 	```
 	php --version
 	```
-	- If the versions don't match you're going to run into problems when enhancing PHP by running command lines then expecting your PHP webpages to get those enhancements.
 	- Choose which version to stick to.
 For example, as of April 15th, there is no MongoDB driver for PHP 8.5 on Debian 12.
 However there is a MongoDB driver for PHP 8.2 on Debian 12.
 For that reason, I'd choose Debian 12 for both command line and php versions.
 		- To investigate whether a dependency such as MongoDB is available for one of your latest PHP versions, ask ChatGPT and include the dependency name, the PHP versions installed on your server (from `ls /usr/bin/php*` or the PHP version dropdown in CloudPanel), and mention the OS you are on (eg. Debian 12).
 Mongo is a good example because in the future you might choose MongoDB as your database while still using PHP.
 In addition to ChatGPT, you can also check what MongoDB-related PHP packages are available directly on Debian 12 by running `apt search php | grep -i mongodb`, since the package name usually includes both `mongodb` and the PHP version, such as `php8.2-mongodb/oldstable,oldstable,now 1.15.0+1.11.1+1.9.2+1.7.5-1 amd64`.
 You'd find out that there is no official php8.5-mongodb package for Debian 12 (Bookworm), but the latest php version that does have a mongodb package under Debian 12 is php8.2.
 		- You'd install with `sudo apt install php8.2-mongodb` then verify it's installed with `php -m | grep mongodb`.
 When your PHP script file (eg. index.php or api.php) includes the Mongo driver like `$client = new MongoDB\Driver\Manager($uri)`, it should be no problem if per your selected PHP version, the path to Mongo exists after installing Mongo: `/etc/php/8.2/mods-available/mongodb.ini``